 The aim of the game is that the child must make a list of all the words he can think of using only the letters of the chosen word.
 It can also be played as a competition, meaning the parent can play it with the child, and at the end, the one with the largest number of correctly spelled words, wins.

-There are always many words that can be formed in this way, and in an indirect manner the spelling of the chosen word is practiced, while many other words are also tested for spelling.
+There are always many words that can be formed in this way, and indirectly the spelling of the chosen word is practiced, while many other words are also tested for spelling.
 A few examples of words that can be formed from the letters of “difficulty” are: if, left, cult, cliff, fifty, duty, etc.

 Note that each letter may be used once only.
 The letter f appears twice in the word “difficulty,” and therefore a word like “fifty” is acceptable.
 “Dull,” however, is not acceptable.